Package Leaflet: Information for the Patient

 Warnings and precautions

 While taking Retsevmo, you may experience a rapid destruction of cancer cells (tumor lysis syndrome, TLS).
-This may cause irregular heartbeats, kidney failure, or abnormal blood test results.
+This can cause irregular heartbeats, kidney failure, or abnormal blood test results.
 Talk to your doctor if you have a history of kidney problems or low blood pressure, as this may increase the risks associated with TLS.

 What your doctor will check before and during your treatment